RelaxedJS/ReLaXed/README.md

 This provides your system with the ``relaxed`` command.

-Hopefully in the future install will be as simple as ``npm i -g relaxedjs``, but there are known [issues](https://github.com/GoogleChrome/puppeteer/issues/375#issuecomment-363466257) with puppeteer.
+Hopefully, in the future, installation will be as simple as ``npm i -g relaxedjs``, but there are known [issues](https://github.com/GoogleChrome/puppeteer/issues/375#issuecomment-363466257) with Puppeteer.
 In case it doesn't work for you, have a look at the [troubleshooting](https://github.com/RelaxedJS/ReLaXed/wiki/Troubleshooting) page.
-Any help towards a simpler install procedure is welcome.
+Any help towards a simpler installation procedure is welcome.

 ## Getting started

-To start a project, create a new empty file ``my_document.pug``, and start a ReLaXed process from a terminal:
+To start a project, create a new, empty ``my_document.pug`` file, and start a ReLaXed process from a terminal:

 ```
 relaxed my_document.pug
 ```

 ReLaXed will watch ``my_document.pug`` and its directory.
-Everytime a file changes,  ``my_document.pug`` will be compiled as ``my_document.pdf``.
+Every time a file changes, ``my_document.pug`` will be compiled as ``my_document.pdf``.

 Now write and save the following in ``my_document.pug``: